pdelteil/scammy-bbp/README.md

 - Unclear Terms and Conditions: Programs that don't clearly specify what vulnerabilities qualify for rewards or the amount of the reward.
 - No Transparent Payment Structure: Lack of details about payment timelines, payout methods, or cases where people report not getting paid.
-- Absence of a Proper Vulnerability Disclosure Policy: No clear process for how to responsibly disclose vulnerabilities.
 - Little to No Community Feedback: Lack of reputation or negative reviews from the infosec community.

 `Hits: # of reports of being scammy`